ProjectEvergreen/wcc/docs/pages/docs.md

 ### TSX

 TSX (.tsx) file are also supported and your HTML will also be **type-safe**.
-You'll need to configure JSX in your _tsconfig.json_ by adding these two lines to your `compilerOptions` settings:
+You'll need to configure JSX in your _tsconfig.json_ by adding these required (and recommend) entries into to your `compilerOptions` settings:

 <!-- prettier-ignore-start -->